What Is Interstitial Cystitis?

 There is no effective treatment for IC.

 Although there is no cure, multiple treatments significantly improve symptoms: diet, physical therapy, oral medications, intravesical instillations, neuromodulation, and acupuncture.
-The multimodal approach offers adequate control for most patients.
+A multimodal approach gives most patients adequate control.

 Myth vs. Fact